What was your New Year’s resolution?

 The ability to recognize triggering thoughts is an essential first step for transforming self-sabotage patterns.
 Self-awareness initiates the introspection process and will help identify toxic thoughts and their origins.
 These triggers are often accompanied by an intense or atypical emotional reaction.
 Watch this video to become more aware of your emotions.

-And here is a video guiding you to 30 days of journaling and also discussing the science and benefits of journaling:
+Additionally, here is a video guiding you through 30 days of journaling and discussing the science and benefits of journaling:

-Once the triggers are addressed, the goal is to extinguish negative behaviors.
+Once the triggers of self-sabotage are addressed, the goal is to extinguish negative behaviors.
 Self-regulation helps moderate strong emotions and regain command of behavior.
 Ho (2019) suggests acting contrary to our feelings.

 This worksheet is a step-by-step guide to help extinguish self-sabotaging behaviors.